-We expect selling, general, and administrative expenses will increase modestly in the fourth quarter of 2020 as compared to the first nine months of 2020 as we continue to support the commercial launch of QINLOCK.
+We expect selling, general, and administrative expenses will increase during 2021 as compared to 2020 as we continue to execute on the commercial launch of QINLOCK in the U.S. and prepare for a potential commercial launch in Europe, if approved.